Elsie K. Powell House: Leadership in the youth program

-At most youth conferences there are only two adult leaders (the directors) and one adult presence (AP).
-Because most of the youth want to be there and enjoy the program immensely there is very little need for authoritative figures, however several Junior Councilors (JCs) are chosen for every 4th and 5th grade and 6th through 8th grade conference.
+At most youth conferences, there are typically only two adult leaders (the directors) and one adult presence (AP).
+Because most of the youth are eager to attend and fully engage in the program, there is very little need for authoritative figures.
+However, several Junior Councilors (JCs) are chosen for every 4th and 5th grade and 6th through 8th grade conference.

-JCs are youth slightly older than the youth attending the conference, who also attend conferences themselves.
-Once a year there is a JC training conference (JCT) during which attenders learn leadership and mediation skills.
+JCs are slightly older youth who also attend conferences themselves.
+Once a year, a JC training conference (JCT) is held, during which attenders learn leadership and mediation skills.
 JCs lead small group discussions, work projects, games, meal and snack crews, and workshops.
 They are also expected to set an example for the other youth and help maintain the community's safety and order.